galaxyproject/galaxy-hub/src/news/2020-06-galaxy-update/index.md

 The **[MaREA4Galaxy server](http://bimib.disco.unimib.it:5555/)** supports the *Metabolic Reaction Enrichment Analysis and visualization of RNA-seq data* toolset.
 This includes tools to
   - Compute Reaction Activity Scores from gene expression (RNA-seq) dataset(s).
-  - Cluster analysis of any dataset, according to most used algorithms: K-means, agglomerative clustering and DBSCAN
+  - Cluster analysis of any dataset, according to most used algorithms: K-means, agglomerative clustering and DBSCAN.
   - Analyze and visualize differences in the Reaction Activity Scores (RASs) of groups of samples, as computed by the Expression2RAS tool, of groups of samples.
 </div>